jcc264/triangle/bylaws/bla1s1.md

 5. Para.
 5 - Posthumous Initiation

+    1. National Council, upon request from a chapter, may approve the posthumous initiation of a pledge.
+Such approval shall require a two-thirds (2/3) vote of National Council.

+    1. After selection of a date for initiation, the active organization shall forward to the National Office a Request for Initiation, the form of which shall be specified by the National Office.
+Such requests shall be forwarded to reach the National Office at least fourteen (14) days before the date of the proposed initiation.

+    1. The initiation of member shall be acknowledged by the chapter in a manner consistent with the Ritual of TRIANGLE.

+    1. Following the initiation the secretary of the active organization shall complete a Membership Record for the initiate.

 6. Para.
 6 - Affiliation

     1. When an active member withdraws from one technical